Why Travel to Svalbard & Spitsbergen?

 Day 1 – Longyearbyen, Spitsbergen

-Fly from mainland Norway to Longyearbyen – the northernmost town in the world.
+Arrive in Longyearbyen – the northernmost town in the world.
 Nestled amid snowy peaks and icy fjords, this frontier town greets you with Arctic charm and a hint of adventure.
 After boarding the Ocean Albatros and a safety briefing, toast your voyage as you set sail into the polar wilds.

 Day 2 – Kongsfjorden & Ny-Ålesund